snmath-pi/Go/README.md

-Golang and C# for game developement
+Golang API's and .Net/C# for SoftWare Development